Fernando-Lozano/speedReader/README.md

 ## Functionality

 You can pause the marker at anytime or restart if you lost focus.
 The intent of this app is to be used as a reading exersize.

-## todo:
-    - remove marker on reset
-    - reset when marker gets to end
-    - use "split" to split up strings and format on inserting into spans